-- conduct scientific experiments and obtain accurate data - discuss the results of an experiment quantitatively and qualitatively - identify sources of error that appear in experimental methods and - communicate experimental results in a coherent, well-organized, written manner.
+- Conduct scientific experiments and obtain accurate data - Discuss the results of an experiment quantitatively and qualitatively - Identify sources of error that appear in experimental methods and - Communicate experimental results in a coherent, well organized, written manner.

-Attendance Policy:
+Attendance Policy/Make-up Labs:

-Since a portion of your 104 grade (25%) depends on the laboratory, you must enroll in both the "lecture" and laboratory sections of 104, and all experiments must be completed or your lecture final grade will be reduced a letter grade.
-Furthermore, you may only attend the lab section for which you are registered, unless you have explicit permission from both instructors before the earlier lab section, and switching lab sessions is allowed only once per semester.
+Since 25% of your 104 grade depends on the laboratory, you must enroll in both the "lecture" and laboratory sections of 104, and all experiments must be completed or your lecture final grade will be reduced a letter grade.
+Furthermore, you may only attend the lab section for which you are registered, unless you have explicit permission from the instructor, and switching lab sessions is allowed only once per semester.
 The lab starting and ending times are firm, although it may be possible to complete the lab before the published ending time.
-Make-up labs will only be permitted as a result of a discussion with the lab instructor beforehand or an emergency note (death, hospitalization, misdemeanor, etc.) signed by a governing official (medical doctor, parent, law enforcer, etc.).
+One missed lab may be completed during the make-up week at the end of the semester, and the report from that make-up lab is due within five days of the completed experiment.